blocksninja/das-coin/doc/tor.md

 for how to properly configure Tor.

-1. Run das behind a Tor proxy
+1. Run tribe behind a Tor proxy
 ----------------------------------

 The first step is running Tribe behind a Tor proxy.
 This will already make all